Islandora/documentation/docs/technical-documentation/testing-notes.md

 ## How to find things in Fedora?

 The map between Drupal URIs and their corresponding Fedora URIs is stored in a service called Gemini.
-To get the corresponding Fedora URI to a Drupal node, a pseudo-field can be enabled that displays it on the node.
-This used to require querying Gemini directly (and still does for files).
-Those instructions are provided below.
+An Islandora "pseudo-field" can be enabled that will display the corresponding Fedora URI on the page of a node, taxonomy term, or media object.
+You can also query Gemini directly.
+Instructions for doing that are provided below.

+For more information about the Gemini service, see the [Gemini README](https://github.com/Islandora-CLAW/Crayfish/tree/master/Gemini).

+## Fedora URI Pseudo-field

-To display the Fedora URI  pseudo-field on a Drupal node or taxonomy term, go to Manage > Configuration > Islandora and select all the bundles for which you would like the Fedora URI displayed.
+To display the Fedora URI  pseudo-field on a Drupal node, media, or taxonomy term, go to Manage > Configuration > Islandora and select all the bundles for which you would like the Fedora URI displayed.
 A valid Gemini URL is required.
 On the [playbook](https://github.com/Islandora-Devops/claw-playbook), Gemini is at http://localhost:8080/gemini.
-Once you have selected the bundles, you can alter where in the display the Fedora URI field appears, by going to the "Manage Display" page for the bundle.
+Once you have selected the bundles, and cleared the cache, the new pseudo-field will appear at the bottom of all display modes.
+You can alter where in the display the Fedora URI field appears, by going to the "Manage Display" page for the bundle.
 For example, for a Repository Item, you'd go to http://localhost:8000/admin/structure/types/manage/islandora_object/display.
 In that list you should see `Fedora URI` which you can move around (or hide) as desired.
 Clearing cache may be necessary to refresh the node display.

-## How to look up a Fedora URI through Gemini
+## How to look up a Fedora URI through Gemini (nodes and taxonomy terms)

 In Gemini, each entry is keyed on the UUID assigned by Drupal (the long one, not the node id).
-To get the UUID of a node, taxonomy term, or media entity (see Note below) in Drupal, you can look in the Devel tab or in the JSON representation, e.g.: `http://localhost:8000/node/2?_format=json`.
+To get the UUID of a node, or taxonomy term in Drupal, you can look in the Devel tab or in the JSON representation, e.g.: `http://localhost:8000/node/2?_format=json`.

 Then, query the Gemini REST service (using a REST client such as POSTman, or a command-line tool such as `curl`) for that UUID: